-The last section of the last Chapter 13 Towards an ethical epistemology in Robert Romanyshy’s compelling book Wounded Researcher: Research with soul in mind (WR) is titled Amor Fati and is a one page ending encapsulating his 386 page opus magnum.
+The last section of the last Chapter 13 Towards an ethical epistemology in Robert Romanyshy’s compelling book Wounded Researcher: Research with soul in mind (WR) is titled Amor Fati and is a one-page ending encapsulating his 386-page opus magnum.
 I can see my dream amplification in the last Blog post A Dream, Association, Amplification as my attempt to understand the unfolding processes in Robert’s book – realizing the need to understand it as amor fati?
 I ended this previous blog writing this:

 This got me started but it quickly took me down rabbit holes reading other materials.
-The amor fati concept is used repeatedly in Nietzsche ‘s writings and is representative of the general outlook on life that he articulates in section 276 of The Gay Science: “I want to learn more and more to see as beautiful what is necessary in things; then I shall be one of those who makes things beautiful.
+The amor fati concept is used repeatedly in Nietzsche’s writings and is representative of the general outlook on life that he articulates in section 276 of The Gay Science: “I want to learn more and more to see as beautiful what is necessary in things; then I shall be one of those who make things beautiful.
 Amor fati: let that be my love henceforth!
 I do not want to wage war against what is ugly.
 I do not want to accuse; I do not even want to accuse those who accuse.
 Looking away shall be my only negation.
 And all in all and on the whole: someday I wish to be only a Yes-sayer.”
 It is important to note that Nietzsche in this context refers to the “Yes-sayer”, not in a political or social sense, but as a person who is capable of uncompromising acceptance of reality per se.
 Quotation from “Why I Am So Clever” in Ecce Homo, section 10.

 I quickly realized that I needed to augment my learning strategy of reading Nietzsche passages from Wikipedia to seeing if Youtube would get me through the challenging task of understanding the core of Nietzsche’s thought.
 I was pleasantly surprised in finding several Youtube lectures providing insights into Nietzsche and Romanyshyn’s use of Amor fati as a principle underpinning both approaches to life.
 These unfolded in this order and each adds a different view to my question: How do Nietzsche’s and Romanyshny’s projects overlap and how are they contributing to my project?
 I worked through several Youtube clips Nietzsche in 12 minutes, in 50 minutes, in 90 minutes, all interesting presentations.
 Nietzsche In Twelve Minutes give a quick overview of his thought.

 However, what seemed to offer a deep dive into amor fait was the clip 45 minutes on a single paragraph of Nietzsche’s Beyond Good & Evil.
-I was intrigued with Professor Jordan Peterson’s discussion of a single paragraph from Nietzsche’s Beyond Good and Evil.
-I have tracked it with time marks quoting, paraphrasing Peterson’s presentation.
-I began to see who Romanyshyn and Nietzsche’s projects were similar – they both were writing with soul in mind and their “ability to layer meaning upon meaning in a few sentences requires extreme intensity of thought” (Peterson).
+I was intrigued by Professor Jordan Peterson’s discussion of a single paragraph from Nietzsche’s Beyond Good and Evil.
+I have tracked it with time marks quoting, and paraphrasing Peterson’s presentation.
+I began to see how Romanyshyn and Nietzsche’s projects were similar – they both were writing with soul in mind and their “ability to layer meaning upon meaning in a few sentences requires an extreme intensity of thought” (Peterson).
 I will transcribe and comment 0n Jordan’s lecture and on some of Romanyshyn’s similarities.
 I will continue blogging about this as as my project unfolds.

 I started this blog on 11.03.2016 and am finishing it on 11.11.2016 after being in shock for 24 hours after Trump was elected President.
 I was told by a friend to take a breath – it took 11,520 breaths, after Trump was elected for me to begin my recovering process.
 The ending of Peterson’s analysis, I recently re-listening to, startled me – it recalls the warning presented in the Blog Post Trickster Donald Trump that Trump may now be a Cyclopes – an omen to be on guard to.
 The 45 minutes ends at 39:50 suggesting that the “One-eyed monster, the Cyclopes want to be the dominate one.
 He organizes a structure and appears at the top of the pyramid in control.
 I am now becoming aware that this is being written not only about me but all of us, also about Donald Trump now at the top of our collective pyramid USA.
 What is he up to?
 The processes Peterson presents for you and I is one thing but to see that Trump as the US President is probably just now stumbling into this challenge, is concerning to say the least.
 We simple do not know what he is up to.